cyberorg/ParaguideWS-web/README.md

 - Links to dashboards where this PWS is uploading data
 - Windy embedded providing local forecast
 - Add to Home Screen functionality for mobile users, makes it an app!
+- Skew-t, meteoblue and windy on one page
+- Local news

 ## Live